PPC 101: Keyword strategy

 Review performance & tweak as necessary

 You can develop your campaigns using AdWords’ search query report (SQR) tool.
-The SQR allows you to research what queries are connecting to your current keywords and allows you to refine your targeting and identify opportunities that you are currently missing.
+The SQR allows you to research the queries that are connecting to your current keywords and allows you to refine your targeting and identify opportunities that you are currently missing.
 Improving relevancy is one part of improving Ad Rank and Quality Score, which can boost your click-through-rate and save you money in bids.

 Want to learn more about PPC?